Buffer Table Engine

 Running ALTER on the Buffer table in releases made before 26 Oct 2021 will cause a

 Block structure mismatch error (see #15117 and #30565), so deleting the Buffer table and then recreating is the only option.
-It is advisable to check that this error is fixed in your release before trying to run ALTER on the Buffer table.
+Check that this error is fixed in your release before trying to run ALTER on the Buffer table.

 If the server is restarted abnormally, the data in the buffer is lost.

-When adding data to a Buffer, one of the buffers is locked.
+When adding data to a Buffer table, one of the buffers is locked.
 This causes delays if a read operation is simultaneously being performed from the table.

 num_layers to 1.